bio

 teaching

-A dedicated and experienced educator, Bernie continues to teach here in Vancouver, including work as drum set instructor at the Vancouver Community College School of Music, and as a director of jazz bands at the University of British Columbia Summer Music Institute, Douglas College Summer Jazz Intensive, and North Shore Summer Jazz Intensive.
-He has served as instructor in the Capilano College Jazz Studies program and the Vancouver Creative Music Institute, and also teaches workshops and clinics in local schools for jazz bands and drum set.
+A dedicated and experienced educator, Bernie continues to teach based in Vancouver, including work as an instructor at the Vancouver Community College School of Music.
+He has served as director of jazz bands at the University of British Columbia Summer Music Institute, and as instructor in the Capilano College Jazz Studies program, the Phil Dwyer Academy of Music and Culinary Arts, the Douglas College Summer Jazz Intensive, North Shore Summer Jazz Intensive and the Vancouver Creative Music Institute, and also teaches workshops and clinics in local schools for jazz bands and drum set.
+Bernie works with large jazz ensembles of different levels, leading workshops with community big bands and adjudicating at high school jazz festivals including Surrey Schools Jazz Festival, Kiwanis Jazz, Vancouver District Jazz Festival.
+He has presented on rhythm section pedagogy at the BCMEA conference, and in 2015 was the director of the BCMEA Honour Jazz Band.

 see bernie's discography, his performing credits or his list of projects